microsoft/EdgeML/tools/SeeDot/faceDetection.md

 Face detection using SeeDot can be performed on the `face-2` and `face-4` datasets, which are subsets of the [SCUT Head Part B](https://github.com/HCIILAB/SCUT-HEAD-Dataset-Release) dataset.

-Face detection is a regression problem that involves an image input with (or without) faces and bounding boxes around the faces as output.
+Face detection is a regression problem that involves an image input with (or without) faces and bounding boxes superimposed around the faces as output.
 Face detection is supported for x86 and ARM Cortex-M3 target devices.

 Note:
-1. This readme has been tested with **Python 3.7.9**. **GCC** version 8 or higher is required to run quantization.
+1. This README has been tested with **Python 3.7.9**. **GCC** version 8 or higher is required to run quantization.
 2. The dataset `face-2` corresponds to the model **RPool_Face_QVGA_monochrome** and; `face-4` corresponds to the model **RPool_Face_M4**.

 ## Training Face Detection

-Run the following commands to download the training data for face-detection and train the model.
+Run the following commands to download the training data for face detection and train the model.
 This trained model would be used for quantized face detection.

 ### Setup and Downloading the Dataset